 Any posts or comments that violate these terms will be deleted.

-Any person who repeatedly violates these guidelines will be banned from Port Stephens Council Facebook and/or Twitter page.
+Any person who repeatedly violates these guidelines will be banned from Port Stephens Council's Facebook, Instagram and/or Twitter page.

 Local government elections

-Restrictions about access to and content placed on our Facebook sites relating to local government elections may be put in place at times to ensure our compliance with the requirements of various legislation including, but not limited to, the Local Government Act 1993.
+Restrictions on access to and content placed on our social media platforms relating to local government elections may be put in place at times.
+This is to ensure our compliance with the requirements of various legislation including, but not limited to, the Local Government Act 1993.
 Inappropriate content may be removed.

 Although we take care in producing and protecting the content for Facebook, it does not guarantee that the information is accurate, complete or current, and that the data is free from defects.
 Port Stephens Council does not accept any responsibility to you if you incur any loss or damage (however it was caused) in connection with the use of Facebook, Twitter or any website it links to.
 In addition, Council makes no guarantee of any kind and no legal contract or relationship between the Council and any person or entity is to be inferred from the use of or information on the Twitter and Facebook sites, nor Linkedin, Pinterest or Instagram sites.